Marion Starling Boyer is a professor emeritus at Kalamazoo Valley Community College.

 Her books are available for purchase by emailing email@example.com.

-Her poetry has appeared most recently in Rabbit, The Tishman Review, Pedestal Magazine, Grey Sparrow Journal, and Escape into Life, Rhino, The Atlanta Review, and anthologized in Villanelles (ed.
-Finch and Mali, 21012).
+Her poetry has appeared most recently in Rabbit, The Tishman Review, Pedestal Magazine, Grey Sparrow Journal, The Dalhousie Review, Rhino, The Atlanta Review, twice featured in Escape into Life, and anthologized in Villanelles (ed.
+Finch and Mali, 2012).
 Boyer was awarded first place in the 2008 international poetry competition sponsored by the Science Fiction Poetry Association.